filecoin-project/filecoin-docs/docs/mine/lotus/miner-journal.md

 ---
 title: 'Lotus Miner: journal'
-description: 'This page is about lotus miner journal,The events from journal allow you to observe the workflow of the program in detail and makes troubleshooting easier.'
+description: 'This page is about Lotus Miner journal,The events from journal allow you to observe the workflow of the program in detail and make troubleshooting easier.'
 breadcrumb: 'Miner-journal'
 ---